MEET AI EXTRACT

 Why is the vendor onboarding process important?

 Building strong, reliable relationships with suppliers begins with the vendor onboarding process.
 It sets the foundation for a productive and compliant relationship by confirming that vendors meet your company’s standards and regulatory requirements.
-By investing in a thorough onboarding process, you can foster better vendor relationships and achieve greater long-term success.
+By investing in a thorough onboarding process, you can foster better long-term vendor relationships and achieve greater success.

 Risk management